Johnny Flynn: Film and television

 In 2018, Flynn played William Dobbin in the ITV and Amazon Studios television serial adaptation of Vanity Fair.
 He also played Felix Tholomyès in the BBC miniseries adaptation of Les Misérables.

 In 2019, he starred as David Bowie in the drama Stardust, based on a screenplay by Christopher Bell and directed by Gabriel Range.

-In early 2020 he was set to star in a heist musical starring Will Poulter and Naomi Ackie, titled The Score.
+In early 2020 he starred in a heist musical starring Will Poulter and Naomi Ackie, titled The Score.
 In 2020, he starred in Emma, Autumn de Wilde's adaptation of Jane Austen's novel of the same name, alongside Anya Taylor-Joy, Bill Nighy, and Josh O'Connor.
 He wrote the song played over the ending credits, "Queen Bee," which was released as a single alongside the film.

 The film Operation Mincemeat, in which Flynn played author Ian Fleming, was released in 2021.
 Also in 2021, he co-starred in another British film The Dig, which was released on Netflix on 29 January 2021.
 He plays the character of Rory Lomax.

 In 2022, he had a major role in The Outfit, alongside Mark Rylance.

 In 2023 he portrayed Nicholas Winton as a young man in the film One Life.

 He plays Dickie Greenleaf in the 2024 Netflix series Ripley, opposite Andrew Scott.

 Flynn will star in the upcoming historical fiction survival thriller A Prayer for the Dying.

-On June 9, 2025, it was announced that Flynn would star as Lucius Malfoy in the upcoming Harry Potter TV series.
+On 9 June 2025, it was announced that Flynn would star as Lucius Malfoy in the upcoming Harry Potter TV series.